Assigning vDisks and versions to target devices

 Newest released – read-only version that is bootable by all devices.
 If a specific version is selected from the Boot production devices from version drop-down list, then that version is marked with a green checkmark and the access changes to Override.

 Merging – a merge is occurring to this new version.
 This version is unavailable to all device types until the merge completes.
 After the merge completes, the status of the new version depends on the Access mode selected on the Mode to set the vDisk to after automatic merge drop-down list (Production, Maintenance, or Test).
 This Farm Properties setting is available on the vDisk Versions tab.

 The device Type is selected on the Target Device Properties General tab, unless it is an update device, which is created automatically when the managed vDisk is created.

 Device types include:

 Maintenance devices can access any available version of a vDisk.
-A Maintenance device’s primary role is update a vDisk manually.
+A Maintenance device’s primary role is to manually update a vDisk.
 To do this, a new version is requested from the vDisk Versions Dialog, which creates a new read/write differencing disk and places that newly created version in Maintenance Access mode.
 While in Maintenance mode, this version of the vDisk can only be accessed by a single maintenance device (the first maintenance device that accesses it).
 Using that device, the vDisk is booted and any updates that are made are captured in the new differencing disk version.
 After updates are complete, the maintenance version can be promoted to Test mode or directly to Production mode.

 In Maintenance Mode, a new version can also be created by merging existing versions into a new version or new base disk image.

 While in Test mode, this version of the vDisk can only be streamed to Test or Maintenance devices to which it is assigned.
 This allows the new version to be tested before being released into the production environment, and permits Production devices to continue to stream from the previous version without interruption.
 If issues are found, this version can be reverted back into Maintenance mode.